Mihai-Solescu/data-pipeline-fwk/docs/ADD.md

 The `config.stages` struct defines the computational graph.
 Each **field** in the `config.stages` struct defines a single computational stage, where the **field name itself serves as the unique identifier** for the stage.
 The value of each field is a struct containing the stage's specific configuration:

-* **.function**: A function handle to the stateless component that performs the computation.
+* **`.function`**: A function handle to the stateless component that performs the computation.
-* **.inputs**: A struct mapping local input names for the function to their **Dependency Recipes** (e.g., `struct('data_in', 'previous_stage.output_name')`).
+* **`.inputs`** (struct, optional): A struct mapping local input names for the function to their **Dependency Recipes** (e.g., `struct('data_in', 'previous_stage.output_name')`).
 This defines the stage's connections within the DAG.
+If this field is missing, the stage is considered to have no inputs.
-* **.params**: A cell array of strings listing all parameter names the stage depends on, whether global or from the grid.
+* **`.params`** (cell array of strings, optional): A cell array of strings listing all parameter names the stage depends on, whether global or from the grid.
 This is crucial for granular hashing.
+If this field is missing, the stage is considered to have only the inherited parameter dependencies, implicitely, and no used ones.
+This means that at runtime the params struct passed to the function will be empty, even though the inputs that will be passed in will be those with specific values for their inherited parameters, and thus the output will be dependent on the same parameter values.
-* **.outputs**: A cell array of structs, where each struct defines an output's `.name` and its `.storage_policy`.
+* **`.outputs`** (cell array of structs, optional): A cell array of structs, where each struct defines an output's `.name` and its `.storage_policy`.
+If this field is missing, the stage is considered to have no outputs.
-* **.execution_mode** (string, optional): Controls the stage's execution scope.
+* **`.execution_mode`** (string, optional): Controls the stage's execution scope.
 It defaults to `'per_run'`.
   * `'per_run'`: The stage runs once for each valid parameter combination from the grid.
   * `'global'`: The stage runs only once.
 If it has inputs, it acts as a synchronization barrier.
 If it has no inputs, it acts as a setup stage.
 * The **`.storage_policy`** field for an output supports three options:
   * `'persistent'`: (Default) The output is always saved to the persistent HDF5 store.
+If the `.storage_policy` field is omitted for an output, this is the default behavior.
   * `'memory_only'`: The output is only kept in memory for the duration of the pipeline run.
   * **Function Handle**: A function handle with the signature `f(p, G)` for defining conditional storage rules. `p` is the current run's parameter struct, and `G` is the global grid metadata struct.
 If the function returns `true`, the output is persisted; if `false`, it is memory-only for that run.

 > **Note:** The implementation of advanced features—specifically the **conditional storage policy** and the full input resolver API—will be deferred to a later development stage.
 These features are modular, non-breaking extensions to the core architecture.
 The initial release will focus on stabilizing the fundamental caching and dependency-tracking logic, which uses provenance hashing and simple string-based dependency recipes.
-For details on the planned resolver system, see [The Dependency Recipe and Resolution System](#5-the-dependency-recipe-and-resolution-system).
+For details on the planned resolver system, see [The Dependency Recipe and Resolution System](#8-the-dependency-recipe-and-resolution-system).

+#### Hashing and Function Constraints

+The provenance hashing mechanism relies on being able to locate the source file for a component function.

+* **Constraint:** All component functions referenced by a function handle in the configuration **must be defined in their own `.m` files** and be located on the MATLAB path.
+* **Validation:** The configuration validation routine must verify this for every stage by checking that `which(func2str(handle))` returns a valid file path.
+It will fail immediately if a handle is to an anonymous, nested, or otherwise unlocatable function.

 ### 1.3.
 Output Storage Location